COMPASSION – GENUINE CARE

 I’m going to talk about kids for a minute.
 I know not all of you reading this may have kids, but those that do, you can’t always know what they are thinking and feeling, especially early on.

-Its easy as they are growing older to continue to do as we do when they can’t communicate, which is mostly guess and assume.
+It is easy as they grow older to continue to do as we do when they can’t communicate, mostly guessing and assuming instead.

-Thing is, kids can understand a ton more by age 5-8 than many of us realize.
-Developmentally, they are still very much slave to their thoughts and emotions though.
-It is easy for us to get busy and pass off their sadness or frustration as ‘not a big deal’ or ‘nothing to get worked up over’.
+The thing is, kids can understand a ton more by age 5-8 than many of us realize.
+Developmentally, they are still very much slaves to their thoughts and emotions.
+It is easy for us to get busy and pass off their sadness or frustration as ‘not a big deal’ or ‘nothing to get worked up over.’

 My own son lost one of his favorite toys recently.
-I down played it, acted like it was no big deal, he calmed down stopped talking about it, thought I did the right thing.
+I downplayed it and acted like it was no big deal; he calmed down and stopped talking about it.
+I thought I did the right thing.

 So I backpedaled, I showed I cared

 I sat with him, asked him questions about how it made him feel.
 Why he was having trouble dealing with life without it.
-Tried to relate the toy to something I use a lot and has sentimental value to me, how would I feel if i lost it?
+I tried to relate the toy to something I use a lot and has sentimental value to me.
+How would I feel if I lost it?
 Then those I cared about played it down like it didn’t matter?

 It also gave me an amazing opportunity to teach a valuable lesson on paying attention to our things (focus), respecting our things and treating them well, not rushing through, and how to take steps to solve a problem.